 Summertime, When the Living is Easy and the Heat is On

 It’s summer and we’re all taking time to enjoy ourselves, especially what we’ve endured over the past several years with the pandemic.
 Rising gas and food prices are not even a deterrent.
-We’re traveling, driving, flying, boating, fishing, hiking, swimming, biking, gardening, maintaining, dining, working and whatever other “ing” ending activity there is.
-We’re doing all of it in a big way and having fun.
+We’re traveling, driving, flying, boating, fishing, hiking, swimming, biking, gardening, maintaining, dining, working and whatever other “ing” activity there is.
+We’re doing all of it in a big way and trying to have fun.

 And we’re doing it during some of the hottest temperatures on record, across the northern hemisphere, and we’re only in July.
 Yes, enjoy the summer months but please be wary of that dreaded heat stroke that accompanies outdoor activities.

 READING THIS BLOG MAY JUST SAVE YOUR LIFE OR SOMEONE YOU LOVE!

 Heat stroke is the most serious of the heat-related illnesses.
 It occurs when the body can no longer control its temperature.
 The body’s temperature rises rapidly, the sweat mechanism shuts down, and the body is unable to cool down.
 When heat stroke occurs, the body temperature can rise to 106 degrees or higher within a short 10-15 minutes of getting over-heated.

 My BoomerGuy and I both had heat stroke while living in Palm Desert, CA. It’s not uncommon and hopefully if you are subject to it you will recover like we did but be very wary because handling the heat following heat stroke is very different.